fengranMark/QRACDR/README.md

-# INACDR
+# QRACDR
-A code base for Information Needs Alignment with Rewritten Query for Conversational Dense Retrieval - Submission to SIGIR 2024
+A code base for Aligning Query Representation with Rewritten Query and Relevance Judgments in Conversational Search - Submission to SIGIR 2024

 # Environment Dependency